 Cultural adventures in Budva

 During the day, make sure to explore the Old Town.
 There’s lots to see and learn about this unique town’s history, so visit the numerous museums, the Citadel and Santa Maria del Punta Church.
 After some sightseeing, stretch your legs along the promenade that acts as a walkway between Budva and another of our favourites – Sveti Stefan.
-Perhaps stop off half-way down this coastal boulevard and familiarise yourself with the Montenegrin food, which includes the well-known Njeguski Steak (schnitzel filled with Njegusi prosciutto & cheese), Buzara (shellfish & prawns) and Ispod Saca (a hearty stew).
-If shopping is your thing, take yourself on a trip to Petrovac in order to explore the dozens of unusual boutiques that are still spoilt with prominent coastal views.
+Perhaps stop off halfway down this coastal boulevard and familiarise yourself with the Montenegrin food, which includes the well-known Njeguski Steak (schnitzel filled with Njegusi prosciutto & cheese), Buzara (shellfish & prawns) and Ispod Saca (a hearty stew).
+If shopping is your thing, take a trip to Petrovac to explore the dozens of unusual boutiques that are still spoilt with prominent coastal views.

-Budva also has a recognised nightlife scene, so if you fancy a cocktail in the evening then check out Mogren Beach or Maltez.
+Budva also has a recognised nightlife scene, so if you fancy a cocktail in the evening, then check out Mogren Beach or Maltez.
 Festivalgoers are drawn to this part of the world during late August for the intimate Sea Dance Festival.

 Budva has seen some development over recent years, but that hasn’t taken away from its 2,500-year history.
-If you want to be wowed by architecture, beaches and wonderful food and drink – this could be your next holiday!
+If you want to be wowed by architecture, beaches and wonderful food and drink, this could be your next holiday!

 These areas of Montenegro are serviced by Tivat Airport or Podgorica Airport.